Manta-Network/docs/docs/concepts/OPStack.md

 # What is OP Stack?

-According to the official explanation from [OP Stack Docs](https://stack.optimism.io/#the-op-stack-powers-optimism), t**he OP Stack is the standardized, shared, and open-source development stack that powers Optimism, maintained by the Optimism Collective.**
+According to the official explanation from [OP Stack Docs](https://stack.optimism.io/#the-op-stack-powers-optimism), **the OP Stack is the standardized, shared, and open-source development stack that powers Optimism, maintained by the Optimism Collective.**

 The OP Stack is the set of software that powers Optimism — currently in the form of the software behind Optimism Mainnet and eventually in the form of the Optimism Superchain and its governance.